jamesec/jamesec.github.io/o/pdf_dark_skim.md

-# Reading PDF in dark mode on macOS with Skim app
+# Read PDF in dark mode on macOS with Skim app
 `May 5, 2024`

 Something here.